-And for longer trips around B.C., there’s now a network of 57 BC Hydro fast chargers (with funding for 23 more to be added).
+EV ranges are increasing all the time.
+And for longer trips around B.C., there's now a network of 60 BC Hydro fast chargers (with funding for more to be added).
 So it’s now practical – and really tempting given how fun EVs are to drive – to embark on a road trip deep into the B.C.
 Interior, Whistler, or to the West Coast of Vancouver Island.
 It just takes a little planning.
-BC Hydro’s fast chargers can charge most electric vehicle batteries to 80% capacity in a half hour or less.
+BC Hydro's fast chargers can charge most electric vehicle batteries to 80% capacity in a half hour or less.

 To provide a taste of what some of those trips might look like, we've plucked a few destinations from our popular list of 150 Best Places in B.C., and mixed them with a few 2019-specific festivals and events around the province.

 Use PlugShare to find charging stations and their status

 As you plan your trips in an electric vehicle or plug-in hybrid electric around B.C., use plugshare.com to find not just the location of stations, but also for updated information on whether stations are free or in-use.

 Bike ride the trestles at Myra Canyon (Victoria to Kelowna)